-Scope 3 emissions
+Scope three emissions

-Scope 3 emissions were determined for the quantity of feed used to produce the branded beef.
+Scope three emissions were determined for the quantity of feed used to produce the branded beef.
 Similarly, emissions from transportation were calculated based on the quantity of feed, other inputs, feeder and finished cattle required to produce the branded beef.

 Feeder cattle were sourced from the same 10 producers each year.
-Because traceability and provenance was part of the brand, and to help reduce emissions over time, the full supplier group were brought into the project.
-Emissions were assessed for these farms using NIR methods and the minimum standards for carbon accounting in red meat supply chains (Wiedemann 2019).
+Traceability and provenance were part of the brand, and to help reduce emissions over time, the full supplier group were brought into the project.
+Emissions were assessed for these farms using National Inventory Report (NIR) methods and the minimum standards for carbon accounting in red meat supply chains (Wiedemann 2019).

 Inputs and services used for feedlot operations are provided in Table 13.
+Table 13: Key activity data for long-fed export cattle